-Remote (REM): Works in a glove box to analyze mass, volume, and density of meteorite samples.
+Remote (REM): Works with a glove box to analyze mineral and soil samples.

 Communication (COM): Maintains a voice link between the spacecraft and mission control.

 Navigation (NAV): Calculates trajectories, and analyzes and determines angles for launch coordinates and probe deployment.